davidsonfellipe/awesome-wpo/README.md

 ## Minifiers - HTML

 * [HTMLCompressor](https://code.google.com/p/htmlcompressor/) - HtmlCompressor is a small, fast and very easy to use Java library that minifies given HTML or XML source by removing extra whitespaces, comments and other unneeded characters without breaking the content structure.
-As a result pages become smaller in size and load faster.
+As a result page become smaller in size and load faster.
 A command-line version of the compressor is also available.
 * [Django-htmlmin](https://github.com/cobrateam/django-htmlmin) - django-html in an HTML minifier for Python with full support for HTML 5.
 It supports Django, Flask and any other Python web framework.
 It also provides a command line tool that can be used for static websites or deployment scripts.
 * [HTMLMinifier](https://github.com/kangax/html-minifier) - HTMLMinifier is a highly configurable, well-tested, Javascript-based HTML minifier, with lint-like capabilities.
 * [Grunt-contrib-htmlmin](https://github.com/gruntjs/grunt-contrib-htmlmin) - A grunt plugin to minify HTML that uses HTMLMinifier.